 - House Party (2017): Derek is shy about having "french fry nipples", and so refuses to take off his shirt- in the route where this needs to happen, you have to have everyone at the party sign a petition in order to convince him.

 - Batman: The Animated Series had a villain named Calendar Girl, who refused to be seen without her mask.
 She was a former model whose crimes were acts of revenge against the industry people who made her feel like she wasn't beautiful enough.
 There were rumors that she was the victim of a botched plastic surgery.
 When her mask was removed it was revealed that she was still beautiful, she just couldn't see that anymore.

-- In Batman Beyond, the members of the Terrific Trio, an Expy of the Fantastic Four, were all heavily mutated after a science experiment gone wrong.
+- In Batman Beyond, the members of the Terrific Trio were all heavily mutated after a science experiment gone wrong.
 Although they're initially revered as heroes for their work in helping to stop crime, they are all secretly depressed about their predicament and the looks they get for being freaks.